-The Visual Resource Center (VRC) of the Ernest G. Welch School of Art & Design, Georgia State University, is located in room 520 of the Art and Humanities building.
+The Visual Resource Center (VRC) of the Ernest G. Welch School of Art and Design, Georgia State University, is located in room 520 of the Art and Humanities building.
 Operating hours are Monday through Friday 8:30-5:00 (adjustments of these hours are posted as necessary).
 The curator is Ann England.
-She can be reached by phone at (404) 413-5233, or by e-mail at email@example.com.
+She can be reached by phone at 404-413-5233, or by e-mail at firstname.lastname@example.org.

 Founded in 1946, the Skowhegan School of Painting and Sculpture is one of the most important art schools in the United States.
 A program run by artists for artists, Skowhegan brings participants and faculty together for an intensive nine-week summer residency program located on 330 acres of farmland in Central Maine.